 For many patients, these withdrawal symptoms can be highly uncomfortable.
 They can complicate your life since you may feel ill if you cannot take baclofen for a few days.
 Baclofen leaves the system rapidly, so even just skipping your dose for a couple of hours can cause you to start feeling unwell.

 Furthermore, the unpleasant physical symptoms can make it harder to quit baclofen.
 Since you feel so sick when you are in withdrawal, you will crave the drug intensely, and continuing to take it despite the damage that it’s doing seems justified.

 Baclofen Abuse Can Result in Dangerous Overdoses

 Baclofen tends to act like a central nervous system depressant when taken at high dosages.
-This is a problem because it can end up interfering with the brain’s ability to regulate crucial bodily functions.
+This is a problem because it can interfere with the brain’s ability to regulate crucial bodily functions.
 A person with a baclofen overdose often has slowed breathing, delayed responses, muscle weakness, mental confusion, and difficulty staying awake.
 In some cases, patients can even end up losing consciousness and going into a coma.
 If a patient does not get prompt care, they may stop breathing and die.

-A baclofen overdose often results in severe versions of normal baclofen side effects too.
+A baclofen overdose often results in severe versions of typical baclofen side effects too.
 This means that people who overdose may vomit, hallucinate, or have seizures.
 In some cases, the seizures can be bad enough to become fatal.

 Don’t Let Baclofen Abuse Damage Your Health and Happiness